eXpServer/expserver.github.io/docs/roadmap/phase-1/stage-7.md

       // Check if event still exists.
-Could have been destroyed due to prev event int curr_event_idx = /* search through loop->events and get index of curr_event, set it to -1 if not found */ if (curr_event_idx == -1) {
+Could have been destroyed due to prev event int curr_event_idx = /* search through loop->events and get index of curr_event, set it to -1 if not found */
+      // 🟡 Above can be optimized using an RB tree if (curr_event_idx == -1) {
         logger(LOG_DEBUG, "handle_epoll_events()", "event not found. skipping");
         continue;